glow

 Not a solitary experience

-After several rounds of brainstorming, we came up with the concept of giving each user a "glow" - a virtual presence in the form of a glowing dot.
+After several rounds of brainstorming, we came up with the concept of giving each user a "glow" - a virtual presence in the form of a glowing aura.
 Glow allows for interactions that are unique to a virtual platform while creating a shared atmosphere that reminds concert-goers that they are not alone in the experience, even if they are not physically together.
 It also doesn't require users to turn on their cameras in order to create this feeling of togetherness.

 Sending glow